-In addition to the laws and regulations governing fitness training, professional fitness trainers are expected to abide by basic rules of ethics when training others.
-A trainer's employer or the professional organization through which he is accredited will often provide a specific code of ethics the trainer must follow.
-When a specific code of ethics is unavailable, trainers are nevertheless expected to abide by basic ethical rules, according to the National Sports Conditioning Association.
-These include obeying the law, accurately representing their credentials and not discriminating against potential clients.
+Although there are currently few laws and regulations governing fitness training, fitness trainers are expected to adhere to ethical standards of conduct and professionalism.
+A trainer's employer or the professional organization through which a trainer is certified will often provide a specific code of ethics.
+When a specific code of ethics is unavailable, trainers are nevertheless expected to abide by basic ethical rules, including obeying the law, accurately representing their credentials and not discriminating against clients.

 Video of the Day

-Ethics is the practice of setting rules for right and wrong behavior, according to the University of Tennessee at Martin's Internet Encyclopedia of Philosophy.
-Most professions expect their practitioners to avoid wrong actions and perform right ones, and many provide specific codes of ethics for their practitioners to turn to if they have a question about right or wrong behavior.
-Many codes of ethics for fitness trainers cover the same basic ethical points.
-For instance, the National Strength and Conditioning Association and the National Council on Strength and Fitness include in their codes of ethics a responsibility for trainers to avoid discriminating against their clients.
+Ethics is the practice of setting standards for right and wrong behavior.
+Most professions, especially those related to health, expect their practitioners to avoid wrong actions and perform right ones, and many provide specific codes of ethics for their practitioners to turn to if they have a question about right or wrong behavior.

 Codes of ethics for fitness trainers generally cover the same basic points.
-These include avoiding discrimination when choosing, charging or working with clients; keeping the health and welfare of the client as a primary concern; complying with all laws related to your work as a personal trainer; and being honest about your credentials as a fitness trainer.
-Some ethics codes, including those adopted by the NSCA and the ACE, also explain how to report an ethics violation.
-Fitness trainers who work with athletes may also be expected to follow the ethics codes of the athletic organization that governs their athletes, such as the National Collegiate Athletic Association, according to Marquette University.
+These include avoiding discrimination when choosing, charging or working with clients; keeping the health and welfare of the client as a primary concern; complying with all laws related to work as a fitness trainer; and being honest about credentials and abilities.
+Furthermore, trainers are required to not engage in any activity that would negatively affect the reputation of the certifying or governing agency.

-When choosing a fitness trainer, consider choosing one certified by a national fitness training organization, including the American Council on Exercise, or the National Council on Strength and Fitness.
+When choosing a fitness trainer, look for one who is certified by an accredited national or international fitness training organization.
 These trainers will be expected to follow their organization's ethics guidelines and may face sanctions from their organization if they don't.
-Sanctions for failing to follow ethics rules are usually tailored to the degree of the ethics violation, but may include suspension or revocation of a fitness trainer's credentials, according to the ACE.
+Sanctions for failing to follow ethics rules are usually tailored to the degree of the ethics violation but may include suspension or revocation of a fitness trainer's credentials.